UCF/UCF-News-Plugin/readme.md

 ## Upgrade Notice ##

+* v3.0.0: All layouts provided by the plugin require the Athena Framework to display as intended.
+[More details](#300)
 * v2.2.2: PHP 7.0+ is required.

 ## Development ##

-Note that compiled, minified css and js files are included within the repo.
+Note that compiled, minified JS files are included within the repo.
 Changes to these files should be tracked via git (so that users installing the plugin using traditional installation methods will have a working plugin out-of-the-box.)

 [Enabling debug mode](https://codex.wordpress.org/Debugging_in_WordPress) in your `wp-config.php` file is recommended during development to help catch warnings and bugs.